moode-player/mosbuild/README.md

 # Build requirements

-If using the Direct build method then boot a Raspberry Pi running Raspbian Stretch Lite release 2017-11-29.
+If using the direct build method then boot a Raspberry Pi running Raspbian Stretch Lite release 2017-11-29.
 No other release is guaranteed to work.
 If using a second USB-SDCard for the Build then make sure its not plugged into the Pi prior to starting the Build.

 ## Download the Builder script

 Connect to the Pi via SSH and then run the commands listed below.

-cd /home/pi
+cd /home/pi<br>
-sudo wget -q http://moodeaudio.org/downloads/mos/mosbuild.sh -O /home/pi/mosbuild.sh
+sudo wget -q http://moodeaudio.org/downloads/mos/mosbuild.sh -O /home/pi/mosbuild.sh<br>
 sudo chmod +x /home/pi/mosbuild.sh

 ## Start the Builder